-Ahimsa is a primary Dharma (moral duty) widely practiced in ancient India.
+Ahimsa is a primary Dharma (moral duty) widely prevailed in ancient India.
 All Indian religions prescribes non-violence as the primary virtue.
-There is a vast literature available on Ahimsa.
-We could not find any spiritual text that does not describe Ahimsa.
+Hence, there is a vast literature available on Ahimsa.
+We could not find any spiritual text that does not mention Ahimsa.
 It is the highest morality of mankind.

-Though the Sanskrit word has been the part of English Language since the late 19th Century, it became popular only when Mahatma Gandhiji made the non-violent protest against the then British Government of India which eventually leads to the independence in the year 1947.
+Though the Sanskrit word has been the part of English Language since the late 19th Century, it became popular only when Mahatma Gandhiji made the non-violent protest against the then British Government of India.
+This eventually leads to the independence in the year 1947.

 Let us delve into this concept of non-violence a little deeper.

 The Sanskrit word Ahimsa is the antonym of Himsa.
 Himsa means harmfulness and causing pain and grief to other beings.
 Hence Ahimsa means harmlessness or non-violence.
-Simply put, it is absence of violence.
+In other words, it is absence of violence.

 But the indicated meaning goes beyond non-violence.
 It includes relieving the sufferings of other beings: feeding the poor, treating the pains and sufferings of the diseases.
 Showing love and kindness is the real meaning of Ahimsa.
-Love and kindness should be ingrained in thoughts, speech, and deeds.
+Besides, love and kindness should be ingrained in thoughts, speech, and deeds.

 Ahimsa as the yogic virtue

 Interestingly, Yoga Tattva Upanishad classifies Non-violence under Niyama and calls it as the foremost Niyama: Ahimsa Niyamesvega Mukhya.